itstanayhere/OOP-project/Abstract.md

 ---

 ## Conclusion
+---

-This To-Do List application effectively demonstrates key software development principles, such as OOP, exception handling, and multithreading.
-With its intuitive user interface and robust functionality, it offers a practical solution for managing tasks and serves as an educational example of building scalable JavaFX applications.
+This To-Do List application demonstrates key software development principles like object-oriented programming (OOP), exception handling, and multithreading.
+With its easy-to-use interface and functional features, it not only addresses task management in the practical world.

+We encourage you to explore the application as a reflection of our understanding and implementation of JavaFX and essential programming practices.
+It implements everything we have been taught and more.